U.S. Fish and Wildlife Service Pilot Biologist Fred Roetker's Cessna float plane used during the May pond count – photo courtesy USFWS

 In some of the far northern regions of the traditional survey area, like the Boreal Forest, ground counts simply aren't feasible, as access to the land is extremely limited.
 In these situations, the USFWS changes its aerial game plan by conducting the visibility surveys along a limited number of transects in helicopters rather than fixed-wing planes.
 Since the helicopters move slower and offer greater visibility, corrections can be developed from fixed-wing versus helicopter observations.

 Important to note is that populations of a number of species, including mallards, northern shovelers, blue-winged and green-winged teal and gadwalls have been, in recent years, higher than the long-term average.
-The 2010 survey will reveal whether or not this recent trend will continue.
+Other species, most notably pintails and scaup, are lower than long-term averages.

 All about habitat

 The term "May ponds" refers to the index of wetland habitat obtained at the same time the birds are counted, hence the Habitat portion of the survey.
 As a general rule, duck production increases in wet years; so, the number of May ponds along with the count of breeding ducks is an early signal of the coming fall flight.
-In recent years, the surveys have shown much variation in habitat conditions between different regions.
-For example, the 2009 survey reported that considerable precipitation in late spring 2008 and above-normal precipitation over the fall and winter recharged wetlands across the Dakotas and eastern Montana, making for especially wet habitat conditions.
-Conversely, below-average precipitation through northern Saskatchewan and parts of northern Manitoba led to rather dry conditions.
+During the 2013 breeding season, many key areas had average to above average precipitation, with the exception being southeastern Canada, south-central Alberta, the northeast U.S. and portions of Montana and the Dakotas.
+Total pond counts were 35 percent above the long-term average.

-The 2010 survey will show current expectations for habitat conditions in the coming season.
-The survey results for habitat and waterfowl populations will be the basis for the regulations process.
-The process between the USFWS and states, which sets season dates and bag limits, begins within a few weeks after the survey's completion.
+The survey results for habitat and waterfowl populations are the basis for the regulations process.
+The process between the USFWS and states, which set season dates and bag limits, begins within a few weeks after the survey's completion.

 For more information: